windperson/microk8s-setup-readme/microK8s_setup.md

    ![Choose Oracle VirtualBox as Hypervisor](./pics/Install_Multipass_winget_choose_hypervisor.png) Be sure to select **Add multipass to the current user's PATH** option in following install wizard page:
    ![Add Multipass to Path](./pics/Install_Multipass_winget_01.png)
-3. Reboot Windows for VirtualBox's virtual hardware driver took effect.
-4. Run `multipass get local.driver` command to check if Multipass is using VirtualBox as underlying Hypervisor, if not, run following command to [set VirtualBox as Multipass underlying hypervisor driver](https://multipass.run/docs/using-virtualbox-in-multipass-windows) in PowerShell with Administrator permission:
+3. Run `multipass get local.driver` command to check if Multipass is surely using VirtualBox as underlying Hypervisor, if not, run following command to [set VirtualBox as Multipass underlying hypervisor driver](https://multipass.run/docs/using-virtualbox-in-multipass-windows) in PowerShell with Administrator permission:
    ```powershell
    multipass set local.driver=virtualbox
    ```
    ![Set VirtualBox as underlying hypervisor driver for Multipass](./pics/Set_Multipass_use_VirtualBox.png)
-5. Start Multipass application from start menu (Or it has already been auto started by default installation configuration, Right Click then select "**Open Shell**" from its tray icon:
+4. Start Multipass application from start menu (Or it has already been auto started by default installation configuration, Right Click then select "**Open Shell**" from its tray icon:
    ![Open Shell of Multipass](./pics/Install_Multipass_winget_02.png)
-6. Wait for PowerShell window doing 1st time preparation of primary VM of Multipass downloading VM image:
+5. Wait for PowerShell window doing 1st time preparation of primary VM of Multipass downloading VM image:
    ![Wait 1st time primary](./pics/Install_Multipass_winget_03.png)
    When its done, PowerShell Window will show a Linux Bash has success login status, And the tray icon will show "primary" VM is running, which means Multipass has installed successfully:
    ![Multipass installed successfully](./pics/Install_Multipass_winget_04.png)